-During the first 14 days after moving in, you'll be asked to follow strict guidelines on the use of common areas.
+During the first 10 days of semester, you'll be asked to follow strict guidelines on the use of common areas.
 This will be supported by visits from Accommodation Services to make sure that all students are following the community code.

-- You must observe social distancing, even within your flat
+- We recommend you observe social distancing, even within your flat

 - You must follow the cleaning regime required in your flat